microsoft/playwright/docs/src/test-components-storybook-js.md

 | Compatible with React, Solid, Svelte, Vue | Compatible with CT renderers + Angular, Web components, Qwik |
 | Limitations on props, imports             | No known limitations                                         |

-Playwright CT lacks the concept of stories, so the tests render the components directly.
+Playwright Experimental CT lacks the concept of stories, so the tests render the components directly.
 This has the benefit of being able to see the component setup and test all in one place, but leads to some limitations due to the fact that the test file is mixing Node and Browser code in a single file.

-You should consider using Playwright CT Storybook over Playwright CT if:
+You should consider using Playwright CT for Storybook over Playwright Experimental CT if:

 - You already use Storybook for component development and documentation
 - You're using a renderer that is not supported by Playwright CT (e.g. Angular)